startupengine/startupengine/storage/docs/content/quickstart/1-installation.md

 # Installation

-Download or clone the Startup Enginie repository from [https://github.com/startupengine/startupengine](https://github.com/startupengine/startupengine), then follow one of the two sets of instructionis below.
+Download or clone the Startup Engine repository from [GitHub](https://github.com/startupengine/startupengine), then follow one of the two sets of instructions below.

 ## Standard Installation